fusebit/everyauth-express/README.md

 1. To ensure your users' identities are stored securely and isolated from identities of other apps' users.
 1. To ensure your OAuth client configuration is protected.
-1. To enable the use of the shared OAuth clients provided by Everynode.
+1. To enable the use of the shared OAuth clients provided by EveryAuth.

 #### What is Fusebit anyway?

 [Fusebit](https://fusebit.io) is a code-first integration platform that helps developers add integrations to their apps.
-Authorization to third party services and management of your users' credentials is a fundamental feature of the platform which we are making available to developers through EveryAuth.
+Authorization to third-party services and management of your users' credentials is a fundamental feature of the platform, which we are making available to developers through EveryAuth.
 Follow us on Twitter [@fusebitio](https://twitter.com/fusebitio) for great developer content, and check out some cool OSS projects at [github.com/fusebit](https://github.com/fusebit).

 #### What if you don't support the service I need?